Lavamancer/fborgs-android/README.md

 ## Acceptance criteria

-The name, description and tags are displayed of the repository are displayed The detail page of the repository should contain a tab bar to view a list of contributors and issues The list views should implement pagination with 20 items per page
+The name, description and tags are displayed of the repository are displayed The detail page of the repository should contain a TAB BAR to view a list of contributors and issues The list views should implement pagination with 20 items per page